Tanz0rz/haxe-fmod/extension/functions.md

 ## system_getdspbuffersize
 <!-- System::getDSPBufferSize -->
 verdict: bound
 Covered by FmodSettings.
 The mixer buffer is set once at init through dspBufferSize and dspNumBuffers, and FmodRuntime.settings() reports the values the engine started with, 0 when FMOD's default was kept.
-Both are native only (unsupported in HTML5), where the web build fixes the mixer at 2048 samples by 2 buffers.
+On HTML5 the web build starts at 2048 samples by 2 buffers and takes the values as well.
 ```haxe
 import haxefmod.runtime.FmodRuntime;